AdobeDocs/experience-manager-cloud-service.en/help/forms/using-async-funct-in-rule-editor.md

 # Using asynchronous functions in an Adaptive Form based on Core Components

-<span class="preview"> This feature is available under early adopter program.
-You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

 The [rule editor in Adaptive Forms](/help/forms/rule-editor-core-components.md) supports asynchronous functions, allowing you to integrate and manage operations that require waiting for external processes or data retrieval without interrupting the user's interaction with the form.

 ## What factors determine the use of asynchronous or synchronous functions?